 Raises SuspiciousModification - if there are indications that the reference doesn't point to an XML stream.

-apply (old: pyhanko.pdf_utils.reader.HistoricalResolver, new: pyhanko.pdf_utils.reader.HistoricalResolver) → Iterable[pyhanko.sign.diff_analysis.ReferenceUpdate] Apply the rule to the changes between two revisions.
+apply(old: pyhanko.pdf_utils.reader.HistoricalResolver, new: pyhanko.pdf_utils.reader.HistoricalResolver) \rightarrow Iterable[pyhanko.sign.diff_analysis.ReferenceUpdate]

 - old The older, base revision. - new The newer revision to be vetted.